Course Name: Atlantic City Country Club

 Location: Northfield, New Jersey

 History: Atlantic City Country Club undoubtedly has one of the richest histories of any American golf course.
 Most notably, the term “birdie” was created here in 1903, after Abner Smith hit a “bird of a shot” on the 12th hole.
 The logo, a bell, symbolizes the bell that would ring when the last trolley would arrive for Atlantic City or Philadelphia.
 One of the earliest pros at the club, John McDermott, won the 1911 and 1912 U.S. Opens and would have won many more had it not been for a nervous breakdown he suffered in 1914.
 Home to the Fifth U.S. Amateur in 1901 and three U.S. Women’s Opens, many golfing legends have teed it up here.
 When then unknown Arnold Palmer was in the Coast Guard in the early 1950’s, he practiced here and honed in his skills.
 Also famously, ACCC was home to several famous bootleggers and racketeers including Al Capone, who hid out here once in the 1940’s to avoid the police.
 Sportswriter Ed Nichterlein stated, “It would be hard to imagine a more ideally situated or designed course, or one with more historic ties to golf.”
 I would have to agree.
-Continually ranked the best public course in New Jersey, ACCC also was a member of the top 100 public golf courses in America for many years.
-In 2017, it was ranked number 74 public golf course in America by Golf.com.
+Awards for ACCC include:

 Conditions: 8/10, rough around the edges (meaningfully, I think) but pristine otherwise, this course featured fast greens and well-manicured fairways and teeboxes.